 - Ambiguity No. 3.
-The Choices ex-gay ministry established by Sy (I believe), at the Singaporean Church of Our Saviour in 1991 still exists.
-Sy has not been involved for many years and his name not mentioned on records of it’s history.
+The Choices ex-gay ministry established by Sy , at the Singaporean Church of Our Saviour in 1991, still exists.
+Sy has not been involved for many years and his name rarely mentioned on records of its history.

 - Ambiguity No. 4.
-Sitting in the Sense and Sexuality Seminar at Hillsong in 2007, Sy spoke about purity of thought life, addictions, sexual abuse and wholeness without ever identifying heterosexuality as being more wholesome than homosexuality.
+Sitting in the Sense and Sexuality Seminar at Hillsong, Waterloo, in 2007, Sy spoke about purity of thought life, addictions, sexual abuse and wholeness without ever identifying heterosexuality as being more wholesome than homosexuality.
 I can’t really remember the word homosexual being used at the seminar.
-(Although he did mention those words of course when he told his story at the Sunday services).
+(Although he mentioned those words when he told his story at the Sunday services).
 At the Sense & Sexuality Seminar, he spoke only of living a life that is pleasing to God and healthy for the individual.
-Was that because I’d been sitting with him in the front row of the church and he was choosing to used generalist wording?
+Was that because I’d been sitting with him in the front row of the church and he was choosing to use generalist wording?
 I tend to think not.

 What about Sy Roger’s books, tapes and videos?